 The Wonders of Fermentation

 The longer the fermentation time, the more carbohydrates get eaten up by the organisms, the more sour the ferment, and the lower the dietary carbohydrate count.
-However, it's not good to let them ferment for too long since this will diminish the probiotics in them as the bacteria runs out of food to eat.
+However, it's not good to let them ferment for too long since this will diminish the probiotics in them as the bacteria run out of food to eat.
 I always culture my kefir for 24 hours and kombucha until I no longer taste any sweetness.
 Veggies are usually cultured for six days for krauts and three days for other types of veggies.
-When it comes to sourdough breads, they have a better blood sugar response than regular bread but are still higher in carbs for those following a low carb diet.
-(I do have a low carb almond kefir bread in my new eBook for Cultured Carb Conscious.)
-Water kefir is tricky since you have to properly ferment it to to get all the sugars out.
-I would recommend kombucha over water kefir if you are following a low carb diet.
+When it comes to sourdough bread, they have a better blood sugar response than regular bread but are still higher in carbs for those following a low-carb diet.
+Water kefir is tricky since you have to properly ferment it to get all the sugars out.
+I would recommend a kefir soda starter over water kefir if you are following a low-carb diet.
+We have tested the kefir soda starter and the sugars are reduced by 85% in the first four days.
+The sugars will continue to reduce while in the refrigerator.
+If you don't taste any sweetness, you'll know the sugars are mostly gone.
+When you reculture with the soda as a starter it reduces the sugars faster since it is active and strong and cultures in about a day.
+Kombucha is very much the same in the amount of sugar and as long as it doesn't taste sweet you know the sugars are pretty much gone.
 It will assist the liver in detoxification and help you to lose weight.
 Drinking four to eight ounces a day is probably best.

-So by understanding how your foods culture, you control the carbohydrates found in fermented foods and you can eat low carb while enjoying many different types of fermented foods.
+So, by understanding how your food culture, you control the carbohydrates found in fermented foods and you can eat low carb while enjoying many different types of fermented foods.

-To make fermented foods such as yogurt and kefir, the milk is inoculated with the lactic acid bacteria.
+To make fermented foods such as yogurt and kefir, the milk is inoculated with lactic acid bacteria.
 These bacteria use up almost all the milk sugar (called “lactose”) and convert it into lactic acid.
-It is this lactic acid which curdles the milk and gives that sour taste to the product.
-So, the milk sugars that the government thinks is still in the product are actually gone.
+It is this lactic acid that curdles the milk and gives that sour taste to the product.
+So, the milk sugars that the government thinks are still in the product are actually gone.
 It’s been converted by these lactose-loving bacteria.
 Since these bacteria have “eaten” most of the milk sugar by the time you buy it (or make it yourself) there are not many carbohydrates left.
-It is the lactic acid which is counted as carbohydrates.
+It is the lactic acid that is counted as a carbohydrate.

-Therefore, you can eat up to a cup of plain yogurt, buttermilk, or kefir and only count two to four grams of carbohydrates.
+Therefore, you can eat up to a cup of plain yogurt, buttermilk, or kefir and only count one to four grams of carbohydrates.
 Dr. Jack Goldberg of GO-Diet has measured this in his own laboratory.
 Kefir is 99% lactose-free, which means all the milk sugars (lactose) are mostly gone.
-This is why so many lactose intolerant people don’t have a problem with kefir.
-One cup of yogurt will contain about four grams of carbohydrates.
-Kefir has about one since there are more bacteria in kefir to eat up the lactose
+This is why so many lactose-intolerant people don’t have a problem with kefir.
+Most commercial yogurts contain about four grams of carbohydrates.
+Since our yogurts, like L. reuteri and L. gasseri, are cultured for 36 hours, the sugars will reduce to almost nothing.
+Kefir has about one gram since there are more bacteria in kefir to eat up the lactose, and it cultures for 24 hours.
+The more sour tasting, the less sugars will be present.
+The sour taste means the lactose is gone.

 Keeping The Mucosal Lining Intact